davinwang/C2TutorialsGo/README.md

     [This preprocess program](http://nbviewer.jupyter.org/github/davinwang/C2TutorialsGo/blob/master/Mock%20AlphaGo%20Zero%20%281%29%20Preprocess%20Pipeline.ipynb) still relies on [RocAlphaGo](https://github.com/Rochester-NRT/RocAlphaGo) for Go rules, but no more dependencies for feature generation.
 I'm looking for a better(more accurate) Go rule implementation which can support Chinese/Korean/Japanese Go rules and different Komi, please feel free to recommend.

 ## Dual Policy and Value network with ResNet
     The Supervised Learning program is used to evaluate whether the network architecture is correct.
-It can now run in CPU mode, of course very slow, and meet gradient explosion in GPU mode, I'm trying to locate where the problem is.
-Welcome to raise pull requests.
+It can now run in GPU mode.

 | epochs | LR     | loss   | train/test accu | epochs | LR     | loss   | train/test accu |
 |--------|--------|--------|-----------------|--------|--------|--------|-----------------|